The Absolute Truth about Secrets & Shame.

-Social media is full of it – beautifully curated lives that hide the truth of being human.
-That it’s messy and difficult and occasionally absolutely beautiful.
+Social media is full of it — beautifully curated lives that hide the truth of being human.
+That it’s messy and complex and occasionally absolutely beautiful.

 The biggest secrets actually wear us down — emotionally, spiritually and physically.
 Carrying around lots of secrets is soul-destroying, tiring on our spirits and can fatally affect our relationships.

-To carry secrets and still be able to function – we need to find a place for them to live in our brains.
+To carry secrets and still function, we need to find a place for them to live in our brains.
 So we “compartmentalise.”

-In psychology, compartmentalization is defined as a defence mechanism where someone suppresses their thoughts and emotions.
+In psychology, compartmentalisation is defined as a defence mechanism where someone suppresses their thoughts and emotions.
 It’s not always done consciously.

-Compartmentalization, although I had no idea I was doing it, was how I was able to function as a mother, wife and student after the unexpected death of one of my kids, sexual assaults and a violent marriage.
+Although I had no idea I was doing it, compartmentalisation was how I could function.
+As a mother, wife, and student.
+After having a very sick kid, sexual assaults, and 2 rocky marriages.
 I was a pro at it.
 I pushed that stuff down as far as it would go.